 - Red Chili Powder – Use store-bought or my homemade version.

 - Turmeric – Most curries would be incomplete without turmeric, and the same can be said for this recipe!
 Between the color and musky flavor, this ingredient is irreplaceable.

 This step is entirely up to you.
 If you want a creamier, more velvety texture, then pureé the soup until smooth.
-If you’d like the texture to still have chunkier lentils, make sure not to pureé as long, just a few pulses should do it.
+If you’d like the texture a little chunkier (my favorite), make sure not to pureé as long, just a few pulses should do it.

 Traditionally, a dal makhani recipe is served with garlic naan.
 However, dipping a slice of any soft flatbread into the spicy soup is an unforgettable experience, and an easy way to elevate the dish even more.
 Of course, you could also pair it with brown, white, or even forbidden (black) rice.

 Can I Freeze Black Dal?

 Absolutely!
 This is a great option if you make a double batch that you want to serve later.
 Make sure to let the dish completely cool before you transfer it to a freezer-safe container.
 It will keep for up to 6 months.
 You should let it thaw overnight in the fridge before reheating.